-But how does one have faith in “something” divine?
+But how does one have faith in “something” like this?
 What do we call it?
 How do we trust it?
 How do we address it?
 Answer: As a verb.
-Or we see the VERB as divine.
-The “Word” is not the audio or visual symbol, but the archetypal “ing”, the process, the actor, the agent of “ing-ing” I can no longer believe in “god,” but in Godding.
+Or rather, we perceive God as divine action in every moment.
+The “Word” is not the audio or visual symbol, but the archetypal “___ing” -- the process, the actor, the agent of “____ing”.
+I can no longer merely intellectually believe or trust in “god,” but in Godding.

-My primary religion is “ingism” – or what I choose to call soul-making, psycho-poeisis, the art or skill of godding.
+My primary religion then is “ingism” – or what I choose to call soul-making, psycho-poeisis, or what the Eastern Orthodox Church calls theois, the art or skill of godding.
 Each of us, like the deity in C.S.
 Lewis' story is in the process of godding with the aim of being godded, or made into a immortal be-ing.

-Godding is what compels humans to make Gods, religions, rituals, stories and other “sacred” phenomena.
-But Godding is not God.
+Godding is what compels humans in every culture to find Gods or ultimate authorities, religions, rituals, stories and other “sacred” phenomena.
+But Godding is different than God.
 To speak of God is like taking a photograph of Godding, freezing an isolated frame of the dynamic movement Itself/Herself/Himself.

 Godding is the divine equivalent of William James observation that human thought is a "stream of consciousness," always moving; Heraclitus' flowing river into which no one can step twice, always re-positioning.